komichi/gm_require/README.md

 GM_require
 __________

-GM_require provides GM_require and GM_define functions for use within GreaseMonkey.
+GM_require provides GM_require and GM_define functions for use within
+GreaseMonkey; it is based loosely on: <https://github.com/dexgeh/gm-require>
+but completely rewritten to behave more like Require.JS (instead of CommonJS).

 You define modules using GM_define and include them using GM_require; configure using GM_require.config.

 First check out [RequireJS](http://requirejs.org/ "RequireJS"); the idea is precisely the same.
-For example :
+For example:

 File: scripts/structure1.js
 ```javascript